mongodb/specifications/source/auth/auth.rst

 When the PROVIDER_NAME mechanism property is set to "aws", the driver MUST attempt to read the value given by the ``AWS_WEB_IDENTITY_TOKEN_FILE`` and interpret it as a file path.
 The contents of the file are read as the access token.
+If the path does not exist or cannot be read, or the environment variable does not exist, the driver MUST raise an error.

 Caching Credentials
 ```````````````````

-Drivers MUST enable caching when callback(s) are provided to the mongo client.
+Drivers MUST use caching for callback-based authentication..
-When an authorization request is made and there is a valid cached response,
+When an authentication request is made and there is an available cached response,
-the driver MUST use the cached authorization token if it has not expired.
+the driver MUST use the cached Access Token from that response, if it has not expired.

-A cache value is considered valid if it has been accessed in the past 5 hours.
+A cache MUST be able to store the IDPServerInfo, the IdPServerResponse tokens, and the known expiration time of the access token.
-The cache is kept alive to preserve the serverStep1 response, as well as
+The cache is kept alive even if the Access Token is expired to preserve the IdPServerInfo response, as well as
-account for refresh tokens, which typically have an (unknown) lifetime that
+account for the Refresh Token, which typically has an (unknown) lifetime that
 is longer than the access token lifetime.
-The refresh token may either be
-stored by the user application, or as part of the request/refresh token
-response in the driver cache.
-To prevent a memory leak, the driver MUST clear
-invalid cache values at a regular interval, or during every authentication
-attempt.
+Drivers MUST ensure that the cache does not leak memory, by an appropriate time or space-based cache and auditing the cache at a regular interval.

-The cache keys MUST include the username (or empty string) and the
+If a global cache is used, the cache keys MUST include the username (or empty string) and the
 actually used socket address and port for the current server.
 The cache key
-MUST also include a hashes of the callback function(s), if relevant and
-possible in the driver language.

-Using the socket address and port accounts for the case when two different
-servers use the same username but could be configurated differently.
+MUST also include a hashes of the callback function(s), if hash comparisons are possible in the driver language.
+In the case of a global cache, Using the socket address and port accounts for the case when two different servers use the same username but could be configured differently.
 There is an edge case where if the same username is used and two aliases
 to the same local host address are given, there will be duplicate user/service
 interactions, unless the driver can resolve the local host address as well.
 Note that because we use the server socket address, there will different cache
 keys for each member of a replica set.

-The driver MUST cache the serverStep1 response as part of the cache value,
+The driver MUST cache the IdPServerInfo as part of the cache value,
-to enable skipping serverStep1 on subsequent authentications of the same
+to enable skipping the PrincipalStepRequest on subsequent authentications of the same
 cache key.

-A global cache should be preferred, to prevent multiple browser interactions
+A global cache SHOULD be preferred, to prevent multiple browser interactions
-in the case of an authentication code workflow.
+in the case of an Authentication Code workflow.
 However, drivers or dev tools
 can choose to use their own caching scheme if appropriate for their language/
 environment.

-A cached ``accessToken`` will expire 5 minutes before the ``expiresInSeconds``
+A cached Access Token will expire 5 minutes before the ``expiresInSeconds``
 time, if given.
-If there is no ``expiresInSeconds``, the token must be consider expired after first usage.
+If there is no ``expiresInSeconds``, the token must be considered expired as soon as the ensuing JwtStepRequest is started.
 If a cached value is found but its
-``accessToken`` has expired, the refresh callback will be called (if given)
-with the OIDCMechanismServerStep1 and original OIDCRequestTokenResult
-arguments, and it will return a new OIDCRequestTokenResult response.

-In order to prevent a memory leak, the driver MUST loop over the existing cache
-at some interval, or per-authorization, to remove expired credentials from
-the cache.
+Access Token is rejected by the server with a ``ReauthenticationRequired`` error, the Access Token must be marked expired and the Refresh callback MUST be called (if given) with the IdPServerInfo and Refresh Token, and it will return a new IdpServerResponse.
+If the Refresh Callback fails, the error is raised to the user.
+If the Refresh Callback succeeds, the new Access Token MUST be sent using a JwtStepRequest.
+If the request fails with a ReauthenticationRequired error, the cache should be cleared, and a PrincipalStepRequest MUST be sent.
+Next, the Request Callback should be called.
+If the callback fails, the error is raised to the user.
+If the callback succeeds, the new Access Token MUST be sent using a JwtStepRequest.
+If the request fails with a ReauthenticationRequired error, that error MUST be propagated to the user.
+The driver MUST have a guard or a flag in place to differentiate between a JwtStepRequest ReauthenticationRequired failure that takes place after a PrincipalStepRequest has been made to prevent an infinite loop.

-If there is no refresh callback and no current valid cached value, the request callback will be called.
+If there is no refresh callback and no unexpired Access Token, the request callback will be called.
 Multithreaded drivers MUST ensure that there is at most one concurrent call to any callback for a given cache key.

-If a cached value is used and authentication fails, the driver MUST clear the
+If a cached value is used and the authentication step fails or times out, the driver MUST clear the
 cached value.

 Reauthentication
 ````````````````
-When reauthentication is requested and MONGODB-OIDC is in use, the driver MUST ensure that a cached ``accessToken`` is not used for direct authentication, since it is has been identified as expired by the server.
+When reauthentication is requested by the server (as a 391 error code) and MONGODB-OIDC is in use, the driver MUST ensure that the Access Token that was most-recently used to authenticate this connection is not used for subsequent authentication, by marking it as expired in the cache.
 If a refresh callback is given, it will be called as usual.
-Otherwise the request callback will be called.
+Otherwise the IdPServerResponse will be cleared and authentication will proceed from the request callback.

-If the ``sasl`` step(s) fail and callbacks are in use and there was an existing cache value (the initial step was using ``OIDCMechanismClientStep2``), the driver MUST clear the cache value and attempt to authenticate one more time starting from ``OIDCMechanismClientStep1``.
-In this case the identity provider may have been reconfigured, and a new ``OIDCMechanismServerStep1`` is required.
+If the ``sasl`` step(s) fail with a 391 error code and the payload of the command contained ``jwt`` , the driver MUST clear the IdPServerResponse and attempt to authenticate one more time starting from ``PrincipalStepRequest``.
+An initial reauthentication may fail for various reasons, such as token expiration or identity provider reconfiguration, so a second reauthentication might be needed.

+The driver MUST account for the case of multiple connections hitting a reauthentication error at different times, to prevent unnecessary callback calls.
+If another connection has already reauthenticated, then the Access Token should not be expired.
+The driver can either cache a token generation id per connection as well as in the main cache, or some other equivalent method to track whether a reauthentication has already occurred.

 -------------------------
 Connection String Options